-Twice a month the peaceCENTER has an evening potluck/staff meeting/re-centering and Narjis brings a crockpot of homemade soup, often made with produce from her community garden.
+Twice a month the peaceCENTER used to have an evening potluck/staff meeting/re-centering and Narjis would bring a crockpot of homemade soup, often made with produce from her community garden.

 “What is it this time?”
 I asked her, greedily.

 “Burnt flower soup — an old Swiss recipe, she replied.”
 Narjis is Swiss.

 What kind of flowers?
 I wondered.
 Nasturtium?
 Squash blossom?
 Marigolds?
 Maybe rose petal — roses are still blooming in San Antonio.
 Edelweiss — they grow in the Alps, don’t they?
 Perhaps her mother mails her a packet every month.
 I ladled myself a bowl and inhaled the aroma of flowers kissed by the flame.
 Roses.
 Definitely roses.
 A complex bouquet.
 Those crazy Swiss.
 I wondered why they burned the flowers.
 So I asked.

 Narjis looked at me as if I’d grown two heads.
 I asked again: what kind of flowers are in this soup?
 She paused and then barked out a huge laugh.

 “It’s burnt FLOUR, Susan.
 FLOUR.
 Like you would use to bake a cake.
 And the green stuff is the last of the kale and chard from the garden.”